-Push the lock button on the outside door handle.
+Push the lock button on the outside door handle slowly and firmly.
 All the doors lock simultaneously.
 At this time one beep will be heard and turn signal lights flash once.

 In the following cases, you cannot be locked by pushing the lock button and a beep will sound as an indicator.